 The toddler years are full of surprises as you watch your baby become a little person right before your eyes.
-As the days pass, and Baby continues to dazzle you with everything he is learning, and you’ll undoubtedly throw your share of “great jobs!”
+As the days pass, and Baby continues to dazzle you with everything they are learning, and you’ll undoubtedly throw your share of “great jobs!”
 Baby’s way.

 Potential issues of over-praising

 It’s not uncommon for parents to worry that they may have fallen into the habit of offering praise that might cross over the line into too much territory.
 There are a few common themes parents feel may come up, if their praise starts to go over the top.

 - Praise dependency: If a toddler gets used to being praised for doing even the most simple tasks, they may be dependent on praise, and feel they have failed if they doesn’t hear how proud you are.
 They may also start completing tasks only for your approval, or specifically to be praised.

 - Narcissism: It’s silly to imply a toddler can be narcissistic, because the reality is that toddlers are self-centered by nature.
 Over time, though, Baby may start to learn to interpret excessive praise to mean that they are excelling beyond what is expected, or that they are doing better than others, even at the most basic activities.